6 Reasons Why No One is Reading Your Blog

 Blog readers want a user-friendly, visually pleasing experience when reading a post.
 They don't want to see globs of text followed by 12 photos back-to-back and then more text at the end.
 User-experience should be one of your top priorities when creating your post after you've developed your content.
 How can you create a visually-cohesive layout that helps your readers to easily navigate through your text and your photos?

-+ As a rule of thumb, keep your posts to under 300 words.
+- As a rule of thumb, keep your posts around 300 words.
 Break up your text throughout and keep your paragraphs 1-3 sentences at most.

-+ Seek out visual inspiration in blogs that you love and enjoy reading.
+- Seek out visual inspiration in blogs that you love and enjoy reading.
 What is your experience like and how can you recreate it for your readers?
-I often break up my posts in columns to make for an easier naviation with the PageBuilder widget.

-+ House the majority of your text at the very beginning of your post.
+- House the majority of your text at the very beginning of your post.
 Most users want to see content first, and then visuals.
-While it's okay to mix in small amounts of content throughout your post, try to avoid weaving in dense, long paragraphs between photos (like I'm doing here ?.
-There are always exceptions, guys.)
+While it's okay to mix in small amounts of content throughout your post, try to avoid weaving in dense, long paragraphs between photos (like I'm doing here...there are always exceptions!)

-Up until a few months ago, I didn't pay too much attention to how people were reading my blog.
+When I first started my blog, I never paid too much attention to how people were reading my blog.
 The fact that they were reading it to begin with was enough for me.
 Big mistake.
 When I created my website, I made sure that it was mobile responsive, but I didn't think twice to check how that was actually translating for my mobile readers.

 Mortified, I quickly learned that over 50% of my website traffic is mobile, which meant that over half of the people reading my posts were having this same experience!